Indian language

 What's new on our site today!

-"The Great Spirit" is the English translation of the name of the creator god in many Native American traditions, particularly Algonquian tribes.
+"The Great Spirit" is the English translation of the name of the creator god in many Native American traditions, particularly Algonquian and Siouan tribes.
 Since Algonquian tribes were the first Native American cultures encountered by English speakers, "Great Spirit" became a common term referring to Native American creator deities in general, and was also frequently used as the word for "God" in translations of Christian texts into Native American languages.
 Indeed, many Native American people consider the Great Spirit and the Christian God to be one and the same.
 Other Native American people are less receptive to this idea, believing that today's notion of the Great Spirit was mostly constructed by missionaries.
 The truth is probably somewhere in the middle-- many Native American tribal traditions definitely did include some form of Great Spirit in their creation myths and religious rituals, but some tribes never had such traditions until after colonization.
-And in other tribes, while there had always been the belief in a Great Spirit or Great Mystery that provided order to the spiritual world, this belief system became significantly altered after contact with Christianity and modern conceptions of the Great Spirit may not be a very accurate representation of the original Native spirituality.
+And in other tribes, while there had always been the belief in a Great Spirit or Great Mystery that provided order to the spiritual world, this belief system became significantly altered after contact with Christianity and modern conceptions of the Native American Great Spirit may not be a very accurate representation of the original Native spirituality.

-Gici Niwaskw (Abenaki)
+Gici Niwaskw (Abenaki Great Spirit)

-Spider of Heaven (Arapaho)
+Spider of Heaven (Gros Ventre Great Spirit)

 Abenaki Creation Story